drand/drand/README.md

 ### Public Randomness

 Generating public randomness is the primary functionality of drand.
-Public randomness is generated collectively by drand nodes and publicly available The main challenge in generating good randomness is that no party involved in the randomness generation process should be able to predict or bias the final output.
+Public randomness is generated collectively by drand nodes and publicly available.
+The main challenge in generating good randomness is that no party involved in the randomness generation process should be able to predict or bias the final output.
 Additionally, the final result has to be third-party verifiable to make